c3lang/c3-web/docs/implementation-details/specification.md

 ### Argument splatting

-At the call site, an argument of the form `...expression` *splats* a slice, array, or vector into the argument list, expanding it into a sequence of positional arguments.
+At the call site, an argument of the form `...expression` *splats* a slice, array, vector, or struct into the argument list, expanding it into a sequence of positional arguments.
+A struct operand contributes its members in declaration order.
 Splats may appear at any position in the argument list, including before, between, and after other positional arguments, and may also appear in the variadic portion of the parameter list.
 Each splat operand contributes its elements in order to the positional argument sequence; the resulting expanded sequence must match the function's parameter list according to the usual rules.

 ### Function attributes